twistcode/graphcore_benchmark/README.md

 This repository contains a example code of Tensorflow benchmark on [graphcore](https://www.graphcore.ai/) Intelligence Processing Unit (IPU) on their [Poplar SDK](https://www.graphcore.ai/products/poplar)

-> The code presented here requires using Poplar SDK 3.1.0, and has been tested using Ubuntu 20.04 and Python 3.8.10
+> The code presented here requires using Poplar SDK 3.1.0, and has been tested using Ubuntu 20.04 (as per requirement by Graphcore) and Python 3.8.10

 ## Introduction
 Many artificial intelligence (AI) devices have been developed to accelerate the training and inference of neural network models.
-The most common ones are the Graphics Processing Unit (GPU) and Tensor Processing Unit (TPU).[^1] Existance and success of these devices are largely driven from availibility of novel deep learning models and large-scale datasets.
+The most common ones are the Graphics Processing Unit (GPU) and Tensor Processing Unit (TPU).[^1] Existence and the success of these devices are largely driven from availability of novel deep learning models and large-scale datasets.

 Graphcore IPU emphasis is on fine-grained parallelism which means that the IPU can efficiently run applications that have irregular and sparse data access patterns and control flow.[^2]